amitlisha/HexaGen/README.md

 # Hexagons

-## Purpose
+This project is part of the larger Hexagons project developed at the [ONLP lab](https://nlp.biu.ac.il/~rtsarfaty/onlp).
+You can read more about the project [here](https://onlplab.github.io/Hexagons/).

 The purpose of this project is to allow translation of instructions given in natural language into code.
 The instructions describe drawings on a hexagonal tiled board.

 For example, the instruction:

 >draw a red flower with a yellow center, centered at the seventh column and fifth row